brsh/OSConfigs/win-cmd/readme.txt

 Windows Scripts

 C:\Windows
+* auto.bat
-auto.bat		Defaults for cmd
+  Defaults for cmd
+  Run it manually or add "/K: Auto.bat" to the shortcut (with path...)

+* c.bat
-c.bat				Run vbs file with cscript.exe with no logo... without typing all of cscript :) sleep.vbs		Pause for a few seconds
+  Run vbs file with cscript.exe with no logo... without typing all of cscript :)

+* sleep.vbs
+  Pause for a few seconds